ZiyunLiang/MMCCD/README.md

   - `--timestep_respacing`
 The other hyperparameters used for testing are in `./config/brats_config.py`.

-Below is an example script for training the model with our default settings:
+Below is an example script for testing with our default settings using Cyclic UNet:
 ```
 python modality_cyclic_test.py
 ```
-Here is another example script for testing the model for MMCCD (using diffusion model) which input modality is flair, and the forward model is loaded from the file 'forward_brats_t2_flair':
+Here is another example script for testing the model for MMCCD (using diffusion model).
+The input modality is flair, and the forward model is loaded from the file 'diffusion_brats_flair_t2', the backward model is loaded from the file 'unet_brats_t2_flair':
 ```
-python modality_cyclic_test.py --experiment_name_forward forward_brats_t1_flair --experiment_name_backward forward_brats_t1_flair --dataset flair --model_name diffusion --use_ddim True
+python modality_cyclic_test.py --experiment_name_forward diffusion_brats_flair_t2 --experiment_name_backward unet_brats_t2_flair --dataset flair --model_name diffusion --use_ddim True
 ```
 ## Citation
 If you have any questions, please contact Ziyun Liang (ziyun.liang@eng.ox.ac.uk) and I am happy to discuss more with you.